SilviaSto/Restaurant-Reviews/README.md

 Python 3: python3 -m http.server 8000

-3.Visit the site in your browser at `http://localhost:8000`.
+3. Visit the site in your browser at `http://localhost:8000`.

 ## Leaflet.js and Mapbox